 7. The therapist will have to end the session with a therapy-related homework.

-There are more than seven techniques used in solution-focused therapy, but these measures mentioned are most active on young students.
+There are more than seven techniques used in this specific therapy, but these measures mentioned are most active on young students.
 In as short as three to five sessions, the children will find the means to solve their problems and surprisingly, a way for them to not repeat the past.
 Indeed, SFT in a school setting is helpful, especially if in conjunction with other therapy programs.